tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - Step 4: Manage your property without spending time.
 Find the property management company you want to use to manage your unit after the purchase.
 Your business is worth about 10 percent of rental income per month.
 If you make $2K in monthly rent, the property management company will take $200 per month or $2,400 per year.
 If you intend to hold the property for life, let’s say fifty years, that money starts to add up.
 Ask your property management company to write you a $4,800 check (two years of property management fees); otherwise tell them you won’t do the deal and they’ll miss out on a lifetime of 10 percent of your rental income.
   - Step 5: Close the deal.
 Sit back and collect your monthly payment.
 In my example that’s $500/month.”

-# finding deals (off-market)

-- **working it backwards**
-  - Deals - i.e: 24 deals (2/month)
-  - Budget - $24,000/year ($1,000/deal)
-  - Offers - 5 offers to get 1 deal 24 deals x 5 offers = 120 offers or 10/month
-  - Appointments - 8 appointments for 5 offers 8 ÷ 5 = 1.6 appt/offer … 120 offers x 1.6 = 192 appointments or 16/mo
-  - Leads
-    - 4 leads / appointment
-    - 192 appt. x 4 = 768 leads / year - or -64 leads / month (32 leads = 1 deal)
-  - Lead Campaigns
-    - Lead Generation Campaigns -> of Leads/month -> Cost/month
-    - **Radio Ad** -> 9 -> $300
-    - Newspaper Ads -> 2 -> $250
-    - **Direct Mail - Owners w/ equity (890/mo)** -> 8 -> $668
-    - Direct Mail - Tax Sale (700/year) -> 3 -> $525
-    - Direct Mail - Expired Listings (120/mo) -> 6 -> $90
-    - Direct Mail - Preforeclosure (120/mo) -> 6 -> $90
-    - Car Sign -> 3 -> $0
-    - Pole/Yard Signs -> 5 -> $10
-    - **Birddog System - Vacant Houses** -> 15 -> $150
-    - **Referrals (newsletter, network, business cards)** -> 10 -> $75
-    - Total: 67 $2,158

-  - Next Actions
-  - Diversity of lead generation!
-  -  What works today, might not tomorrow
-     -  Ex: Newspaper ads
-     - Ex: Direct Mail - absentee owner
-     - Ex: Signs
-  - Referral prospecting =
-    -  High leverage
-    -  Resilient performance
-    -  Farm system
-    -  Worth focusing on long-term!!

-- **Driving For Dollars**
-  - Pick a target neighborhood
-  - Schedule drive or walk
-  - Look for (1) vacants (2) Fixer-uppers (3) Legal proceedings
-  - Reach out to the owner!
-(1) call (2) mail (3) neighbors
-  - Recommend Tool: Deal Machine - https://www.coachcarson.com/dealmachine-YT

-- **MLS**
-  - Find a real estate agent
-  - Get automated leads in your target area
-  - Be FIRST (minutes or hours!
-Not days) or LAST (persistence & follow-up)

-- **Networking Groups**

-  - Find deals by networking and telling other investors what you want to buy!
-    - Look for formal groups like a REIA (Real Estate Investing Association)
-      i.
-Google “Real estate investing club + [your city]”
-    - Look for informal groups and meetups
-    - Find online forums (ex: BiggerPockets Local Forums) or Facebook Groups

-- **Professional Outreach**

-  - Reach out to and network with real estate agents (residential & commercial), attorneys, CPAs, insurance agents, financial advisors, and more.
-Let them know how you can help.

-- **Wholesalers**
-  - Get on wholesaler lists (meet at local meetups!) and get to know wholesalers personally

-- **Direct Mail**

-  - MANY different campaigns and lists you can mail to.
-A simple one to start is filter a list by:
-    - Location
-    - Property type
-    - Length of time owned (5+ years)

-  - Send personal mailers expressing your interest in buying their house.
-Follow-up!
-  - Recommend Tool: Deal Machine - https://www.coachcarson.com/dealmachine-YT

-- **Website**
-  - Use for (1) organic leads over time (2) landing page for paid ads or direct mail (3) Credibility
-  - Recommended Tool: Investor Carrot Websites - https://www.coachcarson.com/investorcarrot

-- **Ads**

-  - Pay to get your house buying service in front of other people:
-    - Pay Per Click (PPC) - like Google, YouTube, Facebook
-    - Classified ads - Craiglist and newspapers
-  - Locally focused advertising - Nextdoor.com, talk radio/podcasts, etc

-- **Cold calling**
-  - Old fashioned, takes time, but still inexpensive and sometimes effective!
-    a.
-Ads online or signs - For Rent or FSBO (For Sale By Owner)

--  **Signs**
-  - “I Buy Houses + Fast Cash + Your Phone Number” - Relatively inexpensive yet effective.
-    a.
-Yard signs - at your rentals, flips, home
-    b.
-Car signs - magnetic or vinyl lettering
-    c.
-Bandit signs - at intersections or telephone poles (likely illegal in most municipalities!)

--  **Auctions**
-  - Auctions can be a good source of deals if you’re patient and persistent.
-    a.
-Auction companies - google the auction companies in your area and get on their list
-    b.
-Search and regularly follow online auction websites like: Xome.com, Hubzu.com, Auction.com, Homesteps.com, Homepath.com, HudsonandMarshall.com, ten-x.com, HUDHomeStore.com, MobileHomeParkStore.com

--  **Word of Mouth (to your world!)**
-  - Tell EVERYONE that you buy properties.
-Don’t be too embarrassed to make money!
-Creative ideas to spread the word?
-    a.
-All your emails - P.S.
-I'm always on the lookout for houses or apartments that may need some TLC.
-I buy all types in any condition.
-Do you know of a house that needs a new owner to bring it back to life?
-Know a landlord who doesn't want to be?
-Did somebody you know inherit a house they don't want?
-Call or email me anytime.
-    b.
-T-shirts that say “I Buy Real Estate”
-    c.
-Social media
-    d.
-Business cars
-    e.
-Small talk

 # Quotes